mrstocks/secret-ninja/README.md

   * Dogs controller
     * - [X] Rename the testright to textright code also
   * General UI
-    * - [ ] All the design is pushed right there i don't know why maybe a div missing
     * - [ ] Video isn't the right size
-    * - [ ] link on the footer don't work, need to make a contact section
     * - [ ] General UFT8 problem all the é don't work
     * - [ ] The footer is not responsive
   * Puppies section